dotnet/msbuild/documentation/MSBuild-Server.md

 | ExitCode                 | Int32         | The exit code of the build |
 | ExitType                 | String        | The exit type of the build |

+`EntryNodeCancel` cancels the current build.

+This type is intentionally empty and properties for build cancelation could be added in future.